numairkaukab2/test_plan_markdown/IEEE_829_test_plan_template.md

 * As we all know, the first area of a project plan to get cut when it comes to crunch time at the end of a project is the testing.
-It usually comes down to the decision, ‘Let’s put something out even if it does not really work all that well’.
+It usually comes down to the decision, âLetâs put something out even if it does not really work all that wellâ.
 And, as we all know, this is usually the worst possible decision.

 How slippage in the schedule will to be handled should also be addressed